 Homework will be assigned daily, except on the days of the exams.
 You are encouraged to work together on the homework, but the final product must be your own work!
 All homework is to be submitted on-line by the due date (Wednesdays and Saturdays).
 Your homework grade will be reduced by 10% for each day late.
 Homework problems will not be solved in class.
 You are welcome to contact me if you have questions.
-I also encourage you to use the Moodle forums and FlipGrid to ask questions of me and your peers.
+I also encourage you to use the Moodle news forums to ask questions of me and your peers.

 There will be three tests and the material will build throughout the semester.
 For each test, you are expected to submit a video describing your solution to one problem or meet with me via Zoom and describe your solution.
-These videos are worth 10% of your total course grade.
+Each of these videos or meetings is worth 5% of your overall course grade.

 20% Homework

 15% Participation

 15% Exam 1

 15% Exam 2

 20% Exam 3

 10% Video problems from exams

-5% Forum posts (2 per week with on Moodle or FlipGrid)
+5% Forum posts (2 per week)

 Participation is defined as completing all of the tasks presented in Moodle.
 You should mark your progress using the Moodle progress bar to document your work in the class.
 You will need to submit a video or schedule a meeting with me to show you explaining one problem from each of the tests.
 Submitting these videos is 10% of your course grade.
-In addition, you will make 2 posts to the Moodle discussion forum or FlipGrid each week.
+In addition, you will make 2 posts to the Moodle discussion forum each week.
 You can use this to ask a question of me or your classmates or to answer a question.